 Meatloaf is one of our favorite comfort foods.
-And, there are so many different ways that you can make one that I never run out of ideas.
+And, there are so many different ways that you can make this dish that I never run out of ideas!

-Best Meatloaf Ever with Balsamic Glaze is amazing comfort food!
-Moist and delicious, this recipe comes together quickly and freezes perfectly.
+My Best Meatloaf Ever with Balsamic Glaze is moist and delicious, plus it comes together quickly and freezes perfectly.

-- Sauce – The dish is topped with a ketchup-based sauce that gives it the perfect balance of sweet and tangy, while also adding moisture to the dish.
-However, ketchup or barbecue sauce are great substitutes..
+- Sauce – Cracker Barrel meat loaf is topped with a ketchup-based sauce that gives it the perfect balance of sweet and tangy, while also adding moisture to the dish.

 - Bell peppers – I use green bell pepper in this recipe.
 You can substitute any color of bell pepper, or leave them out entirely.